 Did you hear (obviously not if you weren’t there, but if you did and you didn’t come?
-Shame on you), well-known designer and former punk rocker, Don Clark of Invisible Creature was nice enough to come and talk to us AND make an amazing customer poster for use too!
-And with a SOLD OUT crowd, you know it was good night!
+Shame on you), a well-known designer and former punk rocker, Don Clark of Invisible Creature was nice enough to come and talk to us AND make an amazing custom poster for use too!
+And with a SOLD OUT crowd, you know it was a good night!

 Here’s a picture of a guy writing his name tag.

 And here’s a girl super excited by her custom Don Clark poster.

 Here are some people that are trying to act like they had no idea their picture was being taken.

 Here are some people getting hype about the talk, bot realizing that Don Clark is right behind them!

 If you were too cool to attend then, that’s just too bad.
 Don packed 41 years of life into 45 mins and we’re so glad he did.
 He shared some home runs, disasters and the moments when he wanted to give it all up.
 Don, thank you for being so real.
 We really appreciate it.
 Now sit back and get ready to geek out at some of his amazing work and the stories that surround them.

 “I look at my life as a book and there’s just been a lot of chapters and I couldn’t have written this book if I tried to.
 It’s kind of been a crazy rollercoaster and so the evolution of our career and the company has been crazy.”

 “I have always had an obsession with Disney, Space and Star Wars.”